This easy and quick cranberry sauce recipe is done in 10 minutes and produces a thick, rich, amazing flavor perfect for your Thanksgiving meal!

 The bitterness that you taste in cranberry sauce is the result of the naturally occurring tannins in the cranberries.
 When we cook them, those cranberries burst and release those tannins.
 Some folks really love the tart/bitter flavor of cranberries.
 Others not so much.

+- Add baking soda!
 Some suggest that adding a small pinch of baking soda helps by limiting the acid in the sauce.
 And while tannic acid is what makes up some of the tannins in cranberries, it’s not all tannic acid.
 So, while adding a pinch of baking soda will help, again, it won’t eliminate it all.
 Just keep in mind it needs to be a small pinch.
-Also, the sauce will foam up when you add it but will eventually dissolve.
+Also, keep in mind, the sauce will foam up when you add it but will eventually dissolve.

 Cranberry sauce too thick?
 Too thin?